sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-intro/README.md

 }
 ```

-Even simple ideas in programming can have a lot of depth.
+Even simple ideas in programming can have a lot of depth and nuance.

 ### Selection

-Another core element of programming is selection, or only running parts of the program under certain circumstances.
-At its simplest, it looks like this:
+Another core element of programming is selection, which is only running parts of the program under certain circumstances.
+At its simplest, selection looks like this:

 ```js
 if (television.isOn){